avdnowhere/subscriptioninvoice/README.md

 npm install
 ```

-After that, go back to the project directory and run this command:
+After that, go back to the project root directory and run this command:

 3. Run the application in the development mode: